cristianoc/arc-challenge/ARC_FORMALIZATION.md

   - **Example 2** clearly involves color inversion.

 - **Test Case:** Applying the **Invert Colors Spec** to the test input yields the correct output, validating it as the simplest and correct solution.

+Since the **Invert Colors Spec** is the only spec that can correctly solve both examples, the task is well-defined.

+### Example of a Task That is Not Well-Defined

+**Task Definition:**

+- **Example:**
+  - **Input:**
+    ```
+    0 1
+    1 0
+    ```
+  - **Output:**
+    ```
+    1 0
+    0 1
+    ```

+**Analysis:**

+- **Vertical Flip Spec**: Flipping the input grid vertically yields the correct output.
+- **Horizontal Flip Spec**: Flipping the input grid horizontally also yields the correct output.
+- **Identity Spec**: The Identity Spec would leave the grid unchanged, so it is not a solution for this task.

+**Why This Task is Not Well-Defined:**

+This task is not well-defined because it has multiple minimal solutions within the set of expressible specs.
+Both the **Vertical Flip Spec** and **Horizontal Flip Spec** are valid solutions for the task, and neither is simpler than the other in the partial order.
+Therefore, there is no unique minimal solution, leading to ambiguity in determining the correct spec.
+This contrasts with a well-defined task, where only one spec would meet the criteria for being the simplest correct solution.